core-infra-svcs/dashboard-api-go/client/docs/DevicesSerialSwitchRoutingInterfacesOspfSettings1.md

 `func (o *DevicesSerialSwitchRoutingInterfacesOspfSettings1) HasIsPassiveEnabled() bool`

 HasIsPassiveEnabled returns a boolean if a field has been set.

+### GetNetworkType

+`func (o *DevicesSerialSwitchRoutingInterfacesOspfSettings1) GetNetworkType() string`

+GetNetworkType returns the NetworkType field if non-nil, zero value otherwise.

+### GetNetworkTypeOk

+`func (o *DevicesSerialSwitchRoutingInterfacesOspfSettings1) GetNetworkTypeOk() (*string, bool)`

+GetNetworkTypeOk returns a tuple with the NetworkType field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetNetworkType

+`func (o *DevicesSerialSwitchRoutingInterfacesOspfSettings1) SetNetworkType(v string)`

+SetNetworkType sets NetworkType field to given value.

+### HasNetworkType

+`func (o *DevicesSerialSwitchRoutingInterfacesOspfSettings1) HasNetworkType() bool`

+HasNetworkType returns a boolean if a field has been set.

 [[Back to Model list]](../README.md#documentation-for-models) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to README]](../README.md)